 v=DMARC1; p=quarantine; rua=mailto:firstname.lastname@example.org; ruf=mailto:email@example.com

-The main benefit of DMARC authentication is that if spammers use your domain for sending spam, the additional DMARC authentication parameters protect the reputation of your domain and brand.
+Additionally, if spammers use your domain for sending spam, DMARC authentication parameters protect your sender reputation, and help keep your email domain off blacklists.

 To know if your emails are DMARC compliant, run a DMARC records check.

 Or learn more about setting up your DMARC authentication: What is DMARC?